InsightSoftwareConsortium/ITKPythonPackage/docs/Quick_start_guide.rst

 Mixing ITK and NumPy
 --------------------

 A common use case for using ITK in Python is to mingle NumPy and ITK operations on raster data.
 ITK provides a large number of I/O image formats and several sophisticated image processing algorithms not available in any other packages.
-The ability to intersperse that with numpy special purpose hacking provides a great tool for rapid prototyping.
+The ability to intersperse that with the SciPy ecosystem provides a great tool for rapid prototyping.

 The following script shows how to integrate NumPy and ITK: